Most Livable Cities

 Melbourne street art

-Residents of Australia’s cities are surveyed each year by the Property Council of Australia to rate quality of living in a range of areas.
+Residents of Australia’s cities are surveyed each year by the Property Council of Australia to rate quality of living in various areas.

-Based on scores over the past few years, Adelaide and Canberra consistently come out on top as the cities with the highest livability.
-Conversely, Sydney is consistently on the bottom.
-The cities in the middle are close together and swap places from year to year.
+Adelaide and Canberra have consistently ranked highest for livability in recent years, while Sydney often finds itself at the bottom.
+The cities in the middle are close together and tend to swap places from year to year.

 By comparing responses across cities, you can see the aspects of city life where local residents are upbeat or downbeat.
 Here are the summary results.